jyim1203/power-outages-analysis/README.md

 My analysis will proceed in four main stages:

-1. Data Cleaning and Exploratory Analysis to understand the dataset's structure and distributions.
+1. Data Cleaning and Exploratory Analysis to understand the dataset`s structure and distributions.

 2. Missingness Analysis to examine the mechanisms and dependencies of missing data.